Tag Archives: dubai

 Hotel Pickup

-The guide arrived in the lobby of our hotel – The Winchester Hotel Apartments – right on time between 3.00 and 3.30 pm, and we mounted a comfortable air-conditioned 4×4 Land Cruiser.
+The guide arrived in the lobby of our hotel – Wescott Plaza Hotel Apartments – right on time between 3.00 and 3.30 pm, and we mounted a comfortable air-conditioned 4×4 Land Cruiser.
 We then drove around the suburbs of Dubai while the driver picked up another 3 people (5 in all, plus the driver).
 For us, even this part of the trip was interesting as we hadn’t had time to discover the less touristy areas of the city.

 We were quite impressed with the quality, style and cleanliness of the suburban estates we passed through.
 Everywhere seemed to be very calm and organized (this may also have been just a natural reaction immediately following 3 weeks hectic travelling around Sri Lanka).